 Advertising for Tagged Positions

-The Education Act and the Integration Agreement for each school require certain wording related to conditions of appointment in advertisements for Special Character positions.
+The Education and Training Act and the Integration Agreement for each school require certain wording related to conditions of appointment in advertisements for Special Character positions.

 The State Sector Act 1988 requires that all permanent and long-term relieving vacancies must be advertised in such a way that all suitably qualified people can apply.
 Because of this requirement, teaching vacancies are advertised nationally in the Education Gazette.
 This does not exclude additional advertising.